Clinical FAQs

 Do I need to attend the department every day for injections?

-The daily injection is easy to administer and a nurse will teach you how to do them.
-We will also provide details of how to access further instructions on injection techniques electronically such as you tube.
+No. The daily injections are easy to administer and a nurse will teach you how to do them yourself.

 Are the injections painful?